 The price of tree work depends on many variables such as species, location, size, condition, and treatments to name a few.
-For example, suppressing a disease on a dogwood could be as little as $58, whereas removing a large tree could be as much as $6,000.
 Due to so many different factors, we must come out to your property to provide an accurate quote for your work.
 By meeting with you on site, we are able to save you money by understanding your goals and using a careful, systematic approach to achieve these goals.
 To save you money in the long run, we continue to monitor and evaluate our treatments for effectiveness so that we can ensure the most efficient use of your landscape maintenance budget.

 Our goal is to leave your property looking better than it did when we arrived.
 We chip and haul all brush and wood unless otherwise directed.
 We rake lawns and landscape beds to remove small twigs and sticks, and we blow sawdust from all accessible roofs, decks, patios, etc. We take every precaution to avoid impact to landscape lighting, edging, beds, and other immovable targets.

 100% of the wood and chips we accumulate is recycled.
-If you would like to keep the chips or wood from your job, we are happy to leave this material for you in a convenient location.
+If you would like to keep the chips or wood from your job, we may be able to leave this material for you in a convenient location.
 We can cut the larger pieces of wood into 16-20” rounds for you to split at your convenience.

 Guardian Tree Experts guarantees to deliver what we promise on our proposals with professional skill and care.
 If you are not satisfied, we will work with you until you are, or you will not be charged.

 - Can the company provide you with copies of their General Liability and Worker’s Compensation insurance?

 - Is the company affiliated with professional organizations?
 Do they employ ISA Certified Arborists?
 What other credentials do they have?

 - Do employees work in a safe manner according to our industry’s ANSI Z133.1 safety standard?